Lorentz Violation and the Higgs Mechanism: Quantization and Ghost Fields

 \section{Quantization and Ghost Fields}

-Calculation of quantum corrections for a theory with spontaneously broken gauge symmetry requires the introduction of a gauge fixing term in the action, which leads naturally to the inclusion of Faddeev-Popov ghosts.
+Calculation of quantum corrections for a theory with spontaneously broken gauge symmetry requires the introduction of a gauge fixing term in the action (which leads naturally to the inclusion of Faddeev-Popov ghosts).
 The gauge fixing term serves two purposes.
-It can eliminate the zero modes in the gauge field action, something which is necessary for the derivation of a well-defined propagator; the gauge fixing term fulfills this function in all gauge theories, whether or not they involve spontaneous symmetry breaking.
-However, when the gauge symmetry is broken, the gauge fixing terms is also used to eliminate another obstacle to the construction of a self-contained gauge propagator; the gauge fixing function may be chosen to remove any terms that mix the gauge and Goldstone boson fields.
+It can eliminate the zero modes in the gauge field action, which is necessary for the derivation of a well-defined propagator; the gauge fixing term fulfills this function in all gauge theories, whether or not they involve spontaneous symmetry breaking.
+However, when the gauge symmetry is broken, the gauge fixing function may also be chosen to remove any terms that mix the gauge and Goldstone boson fields.

 To quantize the gauge field according to the Faddeev-Popov procedure~\cite{ref-faddeev}, we begin with the gauge-invariant functional integral for the theory and insert the identity, in the form